ergo-log.com

 It doesn’t matter how you do it: if you deprive your muscles of oxygen during strength training, they’ll grow quicker.
 Yesterday we wrote about a study which showed that the anabolic hormone stimulus of strength training increases if athletes train in a room with less oxygen in the air.
 Another research approach is to restrict the blood supply to muscle groups.
 Human studies show that muscle protein production increases as a result of doing this.

-In the article that will be published soon, the researchers got sixteen untrained women to train their calf muscles three times a week for a period of four weeks.
+In their article, the English researchers got sixteen untrained women to train their calf muscles three times a week for a period of four weeks.
 The blood supply to one calf was cut off by a restrictive band, and the other calf received the normal blood supply.
 Half of the women trained at 25 percent of their 1RM.
 The other half trained at 50 percent of their 1RM.

 The test subjects trained their calves in a sitting position.
 They did 3 sets and rested for one minute between sets.
 Each calf training session lasted 5-8 minutes, during which time the women had a band around their knee to restrict the blood supply.
 The figure below shows the effect of the training on the 1RM.

 After 4 weeks the researchers also measured how quickly the blood circulation recovered after removing the restrictive band above the knee.
-The circulation returned to normal more quickly as a result of the Kaatsu training.
+The circulation returned to normal more quickly as a result of the blood flow restruction strength training.

-The researchers think that the effect on blood circulation has something to do with the mechanism that’s responsible for the effect of Kaatsu training, but so far no light has been shed on this.
-Perhaps Kaatsu training results in more and stronger capillaries in the muscles via growth factors like VEGF, they speculate.
+The researchers think that the effect on blood circulation has something to do with the mechanism that's responsible for the effect of blood flow restruction strength training, but so far no light has been shed on this.
+Perhaps blood flow restruction training results in more and stronger capillaries in the muscles via growth factors like VEGF, they speculate.

-There are already gyms in Japan where you can do Kaatsu training.
-It’s not yet clear though whether Kaatsu training is suitable for everyone.
+It's not yet clear though whether blood flow restruction training is suitable for everyone.
 The researchers urge caution.
 "Concern surrounds the fact that the veins are congested and distended and this may cause problems for normal blood flow by causing damage to the valves within the vein", they write in the conclusion of their article.

 Source: